davidgranstrom/nvim-markdown-preview/README.md

 ### Customization

 Set this variable in your init.vim to specify a default theme for the preview.
-The default is the github theme.
+The default is the GitHub theme.

 ```vim
 let g:nvim_markdown_preview_theme = 'solarized-light'
 ```
-Set this variable to specificy the pandoc input format (--format/-f) option.
+Set this variable to specify the pandoc input format (--format/-f) option.
-The default is `gfm` (github flavoured markdown).
+The default is `gfm` (GitHub flavored markdown).

 ```vim
 let g:nvim_markdown_preview_format = 'markdown'